khushiyadav0105/khushiyadav0105/README.md

 ### 🚀 About Me
 🌱 Skilled in **React, JavaScript, HTML, CSS, and Tailwind CSS**, focused on creating **smooth and engaging user experiences**.
 ⚡ Actively participating in **hackathons and coding competitions**, with a strong problem-solving mindset.
 💡 Exploring **Redux and backend technologies** to expand my full-stack development skills.
-📫 Connect with me on **[LinkedIn](https://linkedin.com/in/khushi-yadav)** to chat about tech, projects, or opportunities!

 ### 💻 Tech Stack
 - **Frontend:** React, JavaScript, HTML, CSS, Tailwind CSS